xezpeleta/lamb/backend/ENVIRONMENT_VARIABLES.md

 ### `LAMB_WEB_HOST`

-**Purpose**: External/public URL for browser-side requests, and API requests comming from outside the docker network
+**Purpose**: External/public URL for browser-side requests, and API requests coming from outside the docker network

 **Usage**:
 - Used by the frontend for API calls